yussypu/database/DECISIONS.md

 GC runs inside the existing leveled compaction path.
 When compaction reads a key's version chain to merge SSTables, it also drops versions whose commit_ts is below the current watermark.
 No new background task.

-The watermark is min(begin_ts) over all currently-active transactions, or next_ts if no transactions are active.
+The watermark is min(begin_ts) over all currently active transactions, or next_ts if no transactions are active.
 Versions strictly older than the watermark are unreachable by any future read.

 SSITransactionManager exposes `min_active_begin_ts()` returning the watermark.
 The compaction code reads this once at the start of each compaction job and uses it as a fixed cutoff for that job.
 Transactions that begin during compaction are correctly served because their begin_ts > the watermark, so they only need versions that compaction is keeping anyway.